 When the mode is set to dual pumps ("dU" setup command), then if the current pumping direction is withdraw, a rising edge sets the direction to infuse.
-If the current pumping direction is infuse, a falling edge sets the direction to withdraw.
-Otherwise, this input pin has no affect.
+If the current pumping

 Dual and reciprocating pumping systems are created using 2 pumps attached with the accessory cable CBL-TTL-1.